-After David became king and built his city, he transported the Ark from Kiriath-jearim to Zion.
+After David succeeded Saul and built his city, he transported the Ark from Kiriath-jearim to Zion.
 There he pitched a tent to house the Ark and a grand celebration ensued.
-Because David was surrounded on all sides by war, the construction of the Temple was left to his son, Solomon, who was blessed with a more peaceful reign.
+Because King David was surrounded on all sides by war, the construction of the Temple was left to his son, Solomon, who was blessed with a more peaceful reign.

 King Solomon chose a hill north of the City of David called Mount Moriah as the site for the Temple.
 His purpose was to house the Ark of the Covenant in a permanent structure.
 The Shekinah Glory, which was the visible manifestation of God’s presence, dwelled above the mercy seat and between the two cherubim.
 After the construction was completed, Mount Moriah was called Mount Zion.